Rickettsiosis

-A rickettsiosis is a disease caused by intracellular bacteria.
+A rickettsiosis is a disease caused by Rickettsia.

 Cause

 Rickettsioses can be divided into a spotted fever group (SPG) and typhus group (TG).

 In the past, rickettsioses were considered to be caused by species of Rickettsia.
 However, scrub typhus is still considered a rickettsiosis, even though the causative organism has been reclassified from Rickettsia tsutsugamushi to Orientia tsutsugamushi.
 Examples of rickettsioses include typhus, both endemic and epidemic, Rocky Mountain spotted fever, and Rickettsialpox.